Welcome To Rottingdean Parish Council

 Latest

 Be a Councillor!
-Council Vacancies Three Councillor vacancies have arisen on Rottingdean Parish Council Are you interested in applying?
+A Councillor vacancy has arisen on Rottingdean Parish Council Are you interested in applying?
 Serving on the Council will give you the opportunity to play a vital role in shaping the future of the Parish.
 You will represent the interests of the local community and contribute to the Council’s work maintaining and improving local facilities and services.
 It is a rewarding role and we would welcome your experience in helping us achieve our ambitious goals.
-Find out more and download and complete the application form and eligibility declaration here.
+Find out more and download and complete the application form and eligibility declaration here

 See News for more